 When those brain chemicals were inhibited by naltrexone and rimonabant, belief no longer mattered.

 Climate change should not be up for debate, but too often the conversation focuses solely on the veracity of claims about the climate crisis, hitting an immediate roadblock and inhibiting our ability to further the discussion on possible solutions.What ‘Schitt’s Creek’ can teach us about climate action | matthewheimer | December 6, 2020 | Fortune

 The high price of the Tesla Model S—about $60,000—is inhibiting more widespread adoption.

 Uncertainty over the TPC's future is inhibiting new investment.

-to stop, prevent, or decrease the rate of a chemical reaction.
+to stop, prevent, or decrease the rate of (a chemical reaction)

 to prevent the occurrence of (a particular signal) in a circuit

 to prevent the performance of (a particular operation)